wernerdegroot/applicatives/README.md

         });
 ```

-(There are several other ways of achieving the same result.
-See [StackOverflow](https://stackoverflow.com/questions/34004802/how-to-combine-3-or-more-completionstages) for a discussion about the trade-offs on each of these alternatives.)
+There are several other ways of achieving the same result.
+See [StackOverflow](https://stackoverflow.com/questions/34004802/how-to-combine-3-or-more-completionstages) for a discussion about the trade-offs on each of these alternatives.

-Instead of having to write all this boilerplate code, wouldn't it be nice if the authors of Java's standard library would have provided a couple of overloads for `thenCombine` for three or more `CompletableFuture`s?
+Instead of having to write all this boilerplate code, wouldn't it be nice if the authors of Java's standard library would just provide a couple of overloads for `thenCombine` for three or more `CompletableFuture`s?
 Even though the Java standard library doesn't have such a thing, this library has your back!

 All that it requires of you is to provide a way to combine two `CompletableFuture`s.
 We write: